conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 # CLI Reference

 Conduktor CLI gives you the ability to perform some operations directly from your command line or a CI/CD pipeline.
-Check for the list of supported resources and their definition in the dedicated [Resources Reference](../resource-reference) page.
+For the list of supported resources and their definitions you can check the dedicated [Resources Reference](../resource-reference) page.

-[Read more](https://docs.conduktor.io/platform/navigation/self-serve/) about how the CLI can be used for Kafka Self-service.
+For more info about how the CLI can be used for Kafka Self-service see the  [navigation page](https://docs.conduktor.io/platform/navigation/self-serve/) .

 ## Install & Configure